 Samsung is also rolling the One UI out to some of its wearables including the Galaxy Watch, Gear S3, and Gear Sport.
 The update also includes improved workout and sleep tracking.

 These Galaxy Devices Might Not Get Android Pie

-As for the rest of Samsung’s lineup, here are a few devices that might not make the move from Android Oreo to Android Pie in 2018 or 2019:
+As for the rest of Samsung’s lineup, here are a few devices that might not make the move from Android Oreo to Android Pie in 2019:

 - Galaxy S7

 - Galaxy S7 Edge